mmistakes/so-simple-theme/_mnprdocs/noiseFX.md

 	<img src="/images/MNPRX/FX/3D2D.png" alt="Noise type"  style="max-height: 32px">
 </figure>

 This button will toggle between 3D noise and 2D noise for the material.
-3D noise is excellent for static objects, but for moving/animated objects, 2D noise is recommended, for now.
+**Deprecated**: Only use 3D noise, and use the **Bake 3D** button to the top right to attach the 3D noise to animated objects.

 ## Modifying Noise
 Modifying noise is quite simple, simply select the object with the material that you wish to modify and use one of the three relative sliders.